CharafeddineMechalikh/PureEdgeSim/README.md

   (iv)  The Fog datacenters XML file : This file describes the Fog datacenters that will be generated during the simulation.
 However, unlike the edge devices file, this file contains the fog datacenters that need to be generated instead of their types.
 Therefore, if the user wants to generate 4 different servers, he must include each one of them in the file.
 Each datacenter is characterised by its compuitng capacity, its energy consumption, its location, and its hosts.
 Each host has a set of Virtual machines with a specified computing capacity.
 These virtual machines are responsible for executing the offloading tasks.
   (v)   The Cloud datacetners xml file:  This file describes the cloud datacenters that will be generated during the simulation (similar to that of fog servers).

-## 5.2 The Simulation Parameter File
+## 5.2 The Simulation Parameters File
 The parameters file contains the following set of parameters:

 * The simulation environment parameters: